robertsonics/WAV_Trigger_Pro_Qwiic_Arduino_Library/README.md

 * **/examples** - Example code to be used in the Arduino IDE.
 * **/src** - Source files for the library (.cpp, .h).
 * **keywords.txt** - Keywords from this library that will be highlighted in the Arduino IDE.
-* **libaray.properties** - General library properties for the Arduino package manager
+* **library.properties** - General library properties for the Arduino package manager

 Documentation
 --------------